planttheidea/moize/README.md

 #### onCacheChange

 Method to fire when an item has been either added to cache, or existing cache was reordered based on a cache hit.
-Receives the `cache` object as the only parameter.
+Receives the `cache` object as a parameter.

 ```javascript
 const fn = (foo, bar) => {